 Real relationships are a huge part of link building.
 People are much more likely to help someone they know and trust than a stranger they’ve never interacted with before.

 Always think about the goals of other bloggers and make sure to share their content, comment on their posts, re-tweet them, and find other ways to collaborate.

 5. Give Readers the Opportunity to Subscribe

-I don't expect you to incorporate each of these SEO best practices into your blogging strategy right away.
-But as your website develops, you should look to these SEO tips to help you rank higher organically and get more traffic to your blog.
+I don’t expect you to incorporate each of these SEO best practices into your blogging strategy right away.
+But as your website develops, you should look to these SEO tips to help you rank higher organically and make more money blogging.